The Basics of Philosophy w/ Wendy Turgeon

 TO REGISTER FOR THIS AND ALL OTHER ADULT PROGRAMS, PLEASE CLICK HERE

-This program will take place in person at the Shelter Island Historical Society.
+This program will take place in person at the Shelter Island History Museum.

 TO REGISTER FOR THIS AND ALL OTHER ADULT PROGRAMS, PLEASE CLICK HERE